clix-so/clix-ios-sdk/README.md

 # Clix iOS SDK

-Clix iOS SDK는 iOS 애플리케이션에서 푸시 알림을 관리하고 사용자 이벤트를
-추적하는 데 사용되는 SDK입니다.
+Clix iOS SDK is a powerful toolkit for managing push notifications and tracking user events in iOS applications.
+It provides a simple and intuitive interface for handling user engagement and analytics.

-## 설치 방법
+## Installation

 ### Swift Package Manager